rmnaderdev/Whitelist-Sync-2/README.md

 - /wlop sync | Pulls list of ops from the database and updates local server ops.
 - /wlop push | Pushes local server ops to database and merges them in.
 (Versions before v1.5.0 use /wlop copyServerToDatabase)

-The mod uses polling to check for changes in the database and will update the local server whitelist and ops list accordingly.
+The mod uses polling to check for changes in the self-hosted databases and will update the local server whitelist and ops list accordingly.
 The polling interval can be set in the config file.

 ## To-Do
 - [x] Get the damn gradle project structure to work